Making the most of your home office

 Small changes that can make a big difference

-While creating your own office space is a big step, there are still further improvements you can do to make working from home more efficient, effective, and affordable than it already is.
+While creating your own office space is a big step, there are still further improvements you can do to make working from home more efficient, effective, and affordable than it already is and as always it’s important to look around for different supplies for your office when it comes to buying things.

 The Energy Saving Trust found that computers typically use 85% more energy than laptops, so consider making the switch for an easy saving.
 Do the same for any electrical products or lightbulbs by looking for more energy-efficient alternatives.
 Similarly, dressing warmer when it’s cool, and opening the windows when it’s warm can drive down any heating and air conditioning costs.